SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

       > With suffix `_init`

       It is a dummy/empty file that is used to "restore" unlogged tables after crash.

+      > unlogged tables means they don't have WAL.

       ```sh
       $ l *_init